ShahuPatil07/LS-Web-Development-/Week1/Introduction.md

         - **DOM Model (present in a section in website)**

-        - **Events , async ,objects (be clear with getter,setter,event creation,arrow functions,map,filter,spread)**
+        - **Events ,objects (be clear with getter,setter,event creation,arrow functions,map,filter,spread)**

     - **[GeeksForGeeks](https://www.geeksforgeeks.org/javascript/?ref=dhm)** **(Try to be comfortable with all concepts till Events and have a basic idea about class creation)**